Battle rages in Ukraine town; Russia shakes up its military

 “I don’t think the outcome at Bakhmut is that significant compared to what it costs Russia to achieve it,” Kofman said in a tweet.

-The Wagner Group, which now reportedly includes a large contingent of convicts recruited in Russian prisons, has spearheaded the attack on Soledar and Bakhmut.
+The Wagner Group, which now reportedly includes a large contingent of convicts recruited in Russian prisons and constitutes up to a quarter of all Russian combatants in Ukraine, has spearheaded the attack on Soledar and Bakhmut.

-Western intelligence has estimated that the Wagner Group constitutes up to a quarter of all Russian combatants in Ukraine.

-A success in Soledar and Bakhmut would help Prigozhin, who has openly criticized Russia's military leadership, including Gerasimov, increase his clout in the Kremlin.
+Delivering victory in Soledar and Bakhmut after months of Russian frontline difficulties would help Prigozhin, who has criticized Gerasimov, increase his clout in what has emerged as somewhat of a rivalry with Russia's military leadership.

-Russian troops have struggled to gain control over Donetsk, Luhansk, Kherson and another Ukrainian province the Kremlin illegally annexed in September.
-Russia annexed the Crimean Peninsula in 2014.
-After Russian forces withdrew from Kherson, the battle heated up around Bakhmut.
+Russian troops have struggled to gain control over Donetsk, Luhansk, Kherson and another Ukrainian province the Kremlin illegally annexed in September, after incorporating the Crimean Peninsula in 2014.
+When Russian forces withdrew from Kherson, the battle heated up around Bakhmut.

 Putin identified the Donbas region as a focus from the war’s outset, and Moscow-backed separatists have fought there since 2014.
 Russia captured almost all of Luhansk during the summer.
 Donetsk escaped the same fate, and the Russian military subsequently poured manpower and resources around Bakhmut.